sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 .. image:: multidof-holonomic.*
    :align: center

 The system will be modeled using ``JointsMethod``.
-First we need to create the ``dynamicsymbols`` needed to describe the system.
+First we need to create the ``dynamicsymbols`` needed to describe the system as shown in the above diagram.

-Generalized coordinates-

-`q1` Lateral distance of block from wall.

-`q2` Angle of the compound pendulum from vertical.

-`q3` Angle of the simple pendulum from the compound pendulum.

-Generalized speeds-

-`u1`=q˙1 Lateral speed of block.

-`u2`=Nv¯Bo⋅b^x

-`u3`=q˙3 Angular speed of C relative to B.
+In this case, the generalized coordinates `q1` represent lateral distance of block from wall, `q2` represents ngle of the compound pendulum from vertical, `q3` represents angle of the simple pendulum from the compound pendulum.
+The generalized speeds `u1` represents lateral speed of block, `u2` represents lateral speed of compound pendulum and `u3` represents angular speed of C relative to B.

 We also create some ``symbols`` to represent the length and mass of the pendulum, as well as gravity and others. ::